-The publication of "The Old Soak" in book form placed Marquis-comparisons are odious, but we venture it-direct line with Joel Chandler Harris.
-In "The Old Sak" and in "Uncle Remus," there are fixed for all time, the critics say, two distinct American characters who, rall their differences, are alike, in that each is a type of a mishing race and each preserves between the covers a noble book the tender grace of a day that is dead.
+The publication of "The Old Soak" in book form placed Don Marquis-comparisons are odious, but we venture it-in direct line with Joel Chandler Harris.
+In "The Old Soak" and in "Uncle Remus," there are fixed for all time, as the critics say, two distinct American characters who, for all their differences, are alike, in that each is a type of a vanishing race and each preserves between the covers of a noble book the tender grace of a day that is dead.
+The play "The Old Soak" opening at the Plymouth

 The play "The Old Soak" opening at the Plymouth Theatre, on Aug.
-22, proves that Don Marquis is a success-playright also.
+22, proves that Don Marquis is a successful playright also.

 The Don Marquis of the Sun Dial is known to everybody, but there is another Don Marquis who will surprise you if you have not yet come upon him.
-We cannot use the word "serious" because that is dedicated to Hermione, it we mean the Don Marquis of "Dreams and Dust," Carter," (to mention them in the order in which they were published) and "Poems and Portraits."
-If "The Id Soak" definitely established him as a great humorist and there seems no doubt about it) "Poems and Portraits" definitely established him as a great poet, if unitial enjoyment from the critics, and universal acclaim from the authors themselves can so establish one.
-Carter," especially the title story in the volume, indicates so power of prose fiction/and perhaps-there are those the future will lie in this field.
+We cannot use the word "serious" because that is dedicated to Hermione, but we mean the Don Marquis of "Dreams and Dust," "Carter," (to mention them in the order in which they were published) and "Poems and Portraits."
+If "The Old Soak" definitely established him as a great humorist (and there seems no doubt about it) "Poems and Portraits" definitely established him as a great poet, if universal enjoyment from the critics, and universal acclaim from the authors themselves can so establish one.
+"Carter," especially the title story in the volume, indicates his power of prose fiction/and perhaps-there are those who hope so-foreshadows that much of his best work in the future will lie in this field.

 As we said in the beginning, Don Marquis is now in the prime of life.
 The good work which he has already done has found a secure place for him in the history of American literature.
-He is a man of great talent, perhaps senius-it is hard to tell.
+He is a man of great talent, perhaps genius-it is hard to tell.
 But however all this may be, the best of his work lies ahead of him.
-Because of this, the good wishes of thousands (and thousands) of people with him into the lovely village which he has chosen for his home, but most of all they wish him good health, long life, peace, and plenty and all the other blessings which add to the sum total of human happiness simply because he is Don Marquis.
+Because of this, the good wishes of thousands (and thousands) of people go with him into the lovely village which he has chosen for his home, but most of all they wish him good health, long life, peace, and plenty and all the other blessings which add to the sum total of human happiness simply because he is Don Marquis.